The Garden Grazer

 Instructions

 • In a stockpot over medium-high heat, sauté onion for 5 minutes.
-(I use 3 Tbsp. water/broth for no-oil-sauté method.)
+(I use 3 Tbsp. water/broth for no-oil-sauté method, adding more as needed.)

-• Add garlic.
+• Add the garlic and Italian seasoning.
 Stir and sauté 1 minute.

-• Add broth and tamari.
-Increase heat and bring to a boil.
+• Add 6 cups broth.
+Increase heat and bring to a light boil.

-• Once boiling, add lentils (rinsed).
+• Once boiling, add lentils (rinsed & drained).
 Cover and reduce heat to a simmer.
-Simmer 30 minutes or until lentils are tender.
-Add more broth/water if desired.
+Simmer for 30 minutes or until your lentils are tender.

-• Stir in roughly chopped spinach during the last couple minutes of cooking.
-Salt/pepper to taste or add more tamari.
+• Stir in tamari and spinach (roughly chopped) during the last couple minutes of cook time.
+Add salt & pepper to taste if desired.

 Notes